NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 9.md

 For he was teaching his disciples and telling them, **"The Son of Man** **is going to be betrayed** **into the hands of men.
 They will kill him, and after he is killed, he will rise** **three days later."**

 ###### 32
-But they did not understand this statement, and they were afraid to ask him.Who Is the Greatest?
+But they did not understand this statement, and they were afraid to ask him.

+### Who Is the Greatest?

 ###### 33
 They came to Capernaum.
 When he was in the house, he asked them, **"What were you arguing about on the way?"**